 Toddlers really are happy with the simple stuff, like toys made from household items.

-You don’t need to spend a lot of money for your toddler to experiment, observe, learn, and have fun!
+You don’t need to spend tons of money on your toddler for them to experiment, observe, learn, and have fun!

-Try these 10 household items that can be used as toys for your toddler during playtime.
+Try these 10 household items you likely have already that doubles as toys for toddler playtime.

 1. Cooking pots & pans